Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 To help us process reports promptly, please submit them within seven days of the offence.
 In the date and time section, you will only be able to select a date from the last fourteen days.
 EPA cannot accept reports older than this.

-Small trucks and buses less than 4.5 tonnes can still be reported to EPA.
-Please ensure you gather the required vehicle details as above.
+Small trucks and buses less than 4.5 tonne can be reported to EPA.
+If in doubt, you can contact EPA in the first instance.

 The legislation defines a smoky vehicle as one which continuously emits visible smoke for 10 seconds or more.